A Higgs category for the cluster variety of triples of flags: Preliminaries

 for some $N\geq 0$.
 Then $X$ lies in $\ce\subset \cd^b(\ce)$ if and only if we have

 for all $p>0$ and all injectives $I$ of $H^0(\ce)$. \end{lemma}

 \begin{proof} The necessity of the condition is clear since higher extensions computed in $H^0(\ce)$ coincide with those computed in $\cd^b(\ce)$ by Prop.~6.24 in \cite{Chen23}.
 Let us show that it is sufficient.
 We proceed by induction on $N$.
 If $N=0$, there is nothing to be shown.
-Suppose $N>0$.
-Recall that $\ce$ is a connective dg category.
-Let $C$ be the tensor product $X \lten_\ce H^0(\ce)$.
-Then $C$ is a complex
+Suppose $N>0$. \red{Recall that $\ce_{add}$ is the connective additive dg category underlying the exact dg category $\ce$.
+Let $C$ be the tensor product $X \lten_{\ce_{add}} H^0(\ce_{add})$.} Then $C$ identifies with a complex